Flexi Medical Certificate

 Two primary challenges shaped the design direction:

-These findings helped define the design direction: to create a more empathetic, culturally sensitive, and user-friendly experience.
+These challenges guided the design direction toward a clearer, more supportive, and more user‑friendly experience.

 Ideate